You must pay Class 1A National Insurance contributions on work benefits you give to your employees, such as a company mobile phone.

 5 working days

-- Direct Debit (if you haven’t set one up with HMRC before)
+- Direct Debit (if you have not set one up with HMRC before)

 If the deadline falls on a weekend or bank holiday, your payment must arrive in HMRC’s bank account on the last working day of the week (unless you’re using Faster Payments).